 Make sure that your child keeps hydrated before, during and after practices and competitions.
 Dehydration results when your child athlete fails to adequately replace fluid lost through sweating.
 Dehydration that exceeds 2 percent body weight loss harms exercise performance, so make sure your child is well hydrated throughout the game with small amounts of water.
 Also, make sure to replace fluid losses after exercise by having your child drink lots of water.
-Also look to foods such as bananas, potatoes and fat-free or low-fat yogurt or milk.
+Look to foods such as bananas, potatoes and fat-free or low-fat yogurt or milk.
 They contain potassium and carbohydrates which are important to replenish after exercise.

 Post-Practice or Afternoon Game Snack

-Post-game Family Dinner
+Post-Game Family Dinner

 Complete your meal with fruit for dessert, such as baked apples or pears accompanied by a glass of low-fat or fat-free milk.
-Or create an instant yogurt parfait with layers of low-fat vanilla yogurt; fresh, frozen or canned fruit; and crunchy whole-grain cereal.
+Or create an instant yogurt parfait with layers of low-fat vanilla yogurt, fresh, frozen or canned fruit, and crunchy whole-grain cereal.